symbiontik/k3s-gitops/README.md

 Your Kubernetes cluster is now being managed by Flux - your Git repository is driving the state of your cluster!

-### Automate external resource creation
+## Automate external resource creation

-Terraform Cloud is an infrastructure-as-code tool that allows you to easily create external resources for Cloudflare and hundreds of other cloud services.
-Rather than manage a consistent state in each cloud service UI, Terraform allows you to define and manage these resources in your GitHub repository.
-This enables you to stay consistent with the philosophy of GitOps and streamline your CI/CD workflow.

-In this section you will bootstrap Terraform Cloud, which will then monitor the resources in the `terraform/` subdirectories.
+In this section you will bootstrap Terraform Cloud, which will then monitor the resources in the respective `terraform/` subdirectories.
 True to the GitOps philosophy, when Terraform Cloud detects any changes within these directories, it will automatically trigger a workflow to create and maintain the desired state of your external resources.

 1. Change directory to `terraform/terraform-cloud`